RAID 2020 Blog Comp

 - RAID Committee’s pick: 3 X $50 RAID Vouchers, redeemable in the RAID store, or for RAID events

-RAID Network has recruited an external communications expert to assess and critique all submission.
+An external communications expert will assess and critique all submissions.

 All entries must be submitted via email to Candicefirstname.lastname@example.org.
 Submissions must be saved as word file.
 Photos/graphics must be placed within the word file and originals attached as separate files to the email.